Shivamc489/fabricjs-flood-fill/README.md

 canvas.add(rect);
 ```

-## Author
-- Original Author: Arjan Haverkamp (@av01d)
-- Modified by: Shivam Chauhan (@shivamc489)

-This was all possible thanks to original implementation of Arjan Haverkamp.
+This was all possible thanks to original implementation of [Arjan Haverkamp](https://github.com/av01d).
-You can check him out at -> [GitHub](https://github.com/av01d)